 Do your toenails split, peel, and turn yellow?
-If so, you may be one of an estimated 40 million Americans who live with toenail fungus.
+If so, you may be one of an estimated 40 million Americans who live with toenail fungus, also known as onychomycosis.
 The good news is, you don’t have to live like this.
 A number of remedies can help you walk with confidence.
 Here are 10 that you can buy at your local drugstore.
 You may even have some of them in your medicine cabinet.
 Although these may not be as effective as medicines your doctor can prescribe, they might be worth a try:

 This fungus fighter is the main ingredient in many over-the-counter (OTC) products.
 You can buy it at your local drugstore as a liquid or a polish you paint onto your nails.
 It eases the raw, irritated skin that can come with a fungus.